- Home

 Worker's House (Nashville), ca. 1850

-Two Rivers {Nashville), 1859
+Two Rivers (Nashville), 1859

 Epilogue

-Foreword to the Paperback Edition
+(From the Foreword to the Paperback Edition)

 When Vanderbilt University Press first approached me about writing a new foreword to a reissued book on local historic preservation from 1974, I was delighted and almost incredulous to hear that most of the buildings included were still standing.
 Nashville's unprecedented growth is a dream for some and a nightmare for others, but no one can deny that one of the most visible manifestations of this reality has been the decimation of our historic landscape.
 Was this book a talisman?
 Did inclusion provide structures with some sort of protection against the city's indifferent cannibalization of the places that form its character and sustain its people?
 I was enthusiastic, but a bit wary.